apigee-127/swagger-tools/README.md

 * Schema validation: For the file(s) supported by the Swagger specification, ensure they pass structural validation based on the [JSON Schema][json-schema] associated with that version of the specification
+* Semantic validation: Validates Swagger files individually and as a whole (resource listing combined with API declarations) _(See [Issue #1](https://github.com/apigee-127/swagger-tools/issues/1) for more details)_

 ## Installation